-This post brought to you by Char-Broil.
+This Maple Smoked Salmon post is brought to you by Char-Broil.
 The content and opinions expressed below are that of Spiced.

 Making smoked salmon at home is easier than you might think!
 This Maple Smoked Salmon is one of our favorites!